HVinther/spectral-bridges-Rpackage/README.md

 ## Principles

 The proposed algorithm uses k-means centroids for vector quantization defining Voronoi region, and a strategy is proposed to link these regions, with an "affinity" gauged in terms of minimal margin between pairs of classes.
-These affinities are considered as weight of edges defining a completely connected graph whose vertices are the regions.
-Spectral clustering on the region provide a partition of the input space.
-The sole parameters of the algorithm are the number of Voronoi region and the number of final cluster.
+These affinities are considered as the weight of edges defining a completely connected graph whose vertices are the regions.
+Spectral clustering on the region provides a partition of the input space.
+The sole parameters of the algorithm are the number of Voronoi regions and the number of final clusters.

 ### Bridge affinity